joric/oneliners/README.md

         return map(xor,p,[0]+p)
 ```

-You can remove `zip` function altogether in favor of `map`, it evaluates arguments the same way:
+Very often you can replace `zip` with `map`, it evaluates arguments the same way:

 * https://leetcode.com/problems/minimum-number-of-moves-to-seat-everyone[